 Bessingby Park Rangers was founded back in the summer of 1973.
 Bessingby began as an offshoot from a very successful Cub Scout team, 5th Ruislip Spitfires.
-In the seventies Scouting was very popular and there were many Cub and Scout groups playing in their own football leagues.

 The club was formed by a group of interested parents who had a passion for football and wanted their sons to succeed and enjoy the game without the pressure that a big football club would bring.

-Originally called “Harewood United” (the surname of their founding member) the name was changed by general consensus in 1974 to “Bessingby Park Rangers FC” to reflect the home ground and the local area where most of the team lived.
+Originally called “Harewood United” (the surname of their founding member) the name was changed by consensus in 1974 to “Bessingby Park Rangers FC” to reflect the home ground and the local area where most of the team lived.

 The club grew steadily and by 1978 it managed 4 teams spanning Under 11’s to Under 15’s.
 Their very first Chairman was Tom Sharkey with Eric Brown as general Secretary and John Crimmins as Treasurer.
-The remaining team managers made up the clubs management committee.
+The remaining team managers made up the club’s management committee.